(Photo by Slate.com)

 To make amends for the turnover, possible due payments to two head coaches (Kelly and Jim Tomsula), and revenue as losers fail to generate any; there was no better way than to use Kaepernick as merchandise bait.

 Like Kaepernick, you all have First Amendment rights by opting to agree or disagree with what I have to say.
-Regardless, when he looked healthy enough to not to be underweight, suited up when his deactivation decreased financial risk, and, lastly but notably, was highly unlikely not worse than Gabbert as a passer or runner, there is no sense in falling for what has been reported or sold to you.
+Regardless, when he looked healthy enough to not to be underweight, suited up despite his deactivation decreasing financial risk, and, lastly but notably, was highly unlikely not worse than Gabbert as a passer or runner, there is no sense in falling for what has been reported or sold to you.
 Remember, teams like to be secretive in everything they do, and when most revelations come through anonymous sources or after time passes, there is more sense behind this likely marketing conspiracy as teams want one thing besides winning: money and lots of it.

 Now, with the team headed to Western New York to take on the Buffalo Bills, do not be surprised if Kaepernick’s jerseys sell better than they currently are as the aforementioned stats and history show that playing more can boost sales.
 From April to July 2011, Tim Tebow’s jerseys were the eighth-highest sold while he sat through a lockout and on the bench at Denver Broncos training camp.
 With the Broncos finishing 7-4 with him at season’s end, Tebow’s jersey finished second in sales, even though he was the league’s worst starting quarterback.